accelazh/accelazh.github.io/_posts/2021-11-06-Experiences-And-Methodologies-For-Skilled-Innovation.md

 The common sense innovation method is brainstorming and idea [addition/subtraction/multiplication/division](https://medium.com/swlh/the-secret-innovation-technique-behind-silicon-valleys-creativity-91fe6e7c1526).
 Usually most ideas will be filtered out, but the surviving one in ten can be shiny.

-  * Besides free style, brainstorm ideas but with structured categories and heuristics, mine ideas with [MECE](http://www.caseinterviewsecrets.com/), and comination iterations.
+  * Besides free style, brainstorm ideas but with structured categories and heuristics, mine ideas with [MECE](http://www.caseinterviewsecrets.com/), and combination iterations.

   * Besides, sleep and forget.
 Let those ideas mutate and reform in subconsciousness.
 When come back and look again, new discoveries emerge.